ggerganov/llama.cpp/examples/server/README.md

 Command line options:

--   `--threads N`, `-t N`: Set the number of threads to use during computation.
+-   `--threads N`, `-t N`: Set the number of threads to use during generation.
+-   `-tb N, --threads-batch N`: Set the number of threads to use during batch and prompt processing.
+If not specified, the number of threads will be set to the number of threads used for generation.
 -   `-m FNAME`, `--model FNAME`: Specify the path to the LLaMA model file (e.g., `models/7B/ggml-model.gguf`).
 -   `-m ALIAS`, `--alias ALIAS`: Set an alias for the model.
 The alias will be returned in API responses.
 -   `-c N`, `--ctx-size N`: Set the size of the prompt context.
 The default is 512, but LLaMA models were built with a context of 2048, which will provide better results for longer input/inference.
 The size may differ in other models, for example, baichuan models were build with a context of 4096.